llWandehll/llWandehll/README.md

  ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ ⛔ If you're a PaperFresh shipper, you're immediately getting blocked.
 (I don't support pdf ships)

+  ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎ I'm usually AFK-parking so if I don't respond to you or your whispering, I'm not ignoring you!

 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎‎ ‎ ‎ ‎ ‎ ‎